Education

 Guillaume Toirniaire: stage director (Carmen), Peter Kozma: stage director (Le Nozze di Figaro).

-Kathleen Scott: conductor (Le Nozze di Figaro); Joel Borrelli - Boudreau: conductor (Carmen).
+Kathleen Scott: conductor (Le Nozze di Figaro); Joel Borrelli - Boudreau, Katerina Souvorova: conductors (Carmen).

 Giovanni Reggioli: Italian Bel Canto; Katerina Souvorova: Russian Diction; Kethia Clairevoyant: Yoga.